cheatham1/GetStartedBook/atlas_higgs_animations.md

 In fact, most events are so-called background.
 This means they look like the signal process but come from different sources.

-Selections are made on the data to suppress background events and thus uncover the Higgs events.
+Selections are made on the data to suppress background events while keeping as many Higgs events as possible.

 In Histogram Analyser you will look at a different Higgs analysis:
 The Higgs boson decaying into 2 W bosons, which subsequently decay into leptons and neutrinos.